DP1997/DP1997.github.io/projects.markdown

 ---

 Here you can find a list of some of my projects.<br>
-As I am still studying for my bachelor's degree, all projects have been part of my curriculum.<br>
+All mentioned projects have been part of my bachelor's curriculum.<br>